saitamasahil/muOS-Artwork-Maker/README.md

    - `wheel.png` can be a logo or a box art image of a ROM/game.
 If you want to use the wheel as an icon, you can use [Flaticon](https://www.flaticon.com/) to find icons.
 Alternatively, you can use a box art image of the ROM/game.

 ## Why Use This Script?
-- **Manual Artwork Generation**: If Scrappy fails to generate the 3px dither art, this script lets you manually create artwork for your muOS systems.
+- **Manual Artwork Generation**: If Scrappy fails to generate the 3px dither art, this script lets you manually create artwork for your games.
+Additionally, you can use this script to generate artwork for a system itself.
 - **Customization**: You can adjust the `wheel.png` and `screenshot.png` to generate artwork tailored to your needs.

 ## License